tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Testing_Guide.md

     nxrecorder> record /stream/100.mp3 2 16 44100
     ```

+3. End recording.

-3. **End recording**: After recording ends, use the following commands to stop and close the device:
+    After recording ends, use the following commands to stop and close the device:

     ```Bash
     nxrecorder> stop